benvandw/benvandw/README.md

 ## Hey I'm Ben

 - I'm a **First Year Cyber Security** Engineering Hons Student
-- I Specialise in Digital Forensics, Incident Response and **Cyber Crime investigation**
+- I Specialise in **Cyber Crime investigation** Digital Forensics and Incident Response
 - I **Lead groups** and projects with a passion for getting things done
 - Check out my [LinkedIn](https://www.linkedin.com/in/ben-vandw/) for more informtion about me , or [contact me](contact@greenbeanie.com)
 - You can also [Veiw my Portfolio](https://www.greenbeanie.dev/)